 A gender wage gap becomes apparent after college, with female graduates earning only approximately $53K on average compared to $77K for male graduates.

 BYU grads who become Senior Software Engineers garner financial rewards beyond any other job type for this group — these alumni rake in $110K on average annually.
 However, Software Engineers and Electrical Engineers also rank as top-earners (bringing in about $79K each).
 Collecting the smallest paychecks are Financial Analysts — they bring in around $58K.

 Many BYU grads end up living in Salt Lake City, Utah, deeming it the most popular city for former students of this school.
 Seattle, Wash. is also a common destination for BYU grads and offers the best pay with a median salary of $89K.
 On the far end of the pay scale, BYU alumni often reside in Orem, Utah, which is home to the lowest pay at around $60K.
 Close-by Provo, Utah and Lehi, Utah are also desirable cities among BYU alumni.

 With a median annual earnings of about $110K per year, former Cougars who have a Master of Engineering (MEng / ME) are the best paid among the alumni population.
 Those with a Bachelor of Business (BB) face salaries on the lower end, coming in at an average $62K per year.

 Many former BYU students are familiar with Project Management, and one in seven grads move on to positions where this experience is utilized.
 People Management commands a pay premium of 12 percent for former Cougars.
 Experience with Microsoft Excel, Microsoft Office, and Data Analysis is highly valued as well.

 Benefits and Perks

-Compensation averages $72K for Southern Methodist University alumni, making their earnings most comparable to BYU grads.
+Median pay for Syracuse University grads is approximately $70K, making their salaries most similar to those of BYU grads.
 Other schools similar to BYU include the University of Denver, Claremont Graduate University, and Saint Louis University-Main Campus.